Send the link below via email or IMCopy

 Organic fertilizers need to be broken down, so they release slowly over time.
 What you add one season will still be providing fertility the next.

-Chemical fertilizers don't have a slow process of decomposition, so they don't last as much from year to year.
+Chemical fertilizers are immediately available, and also wash away quickly, so they don't last as much from year to year.

 To ensure your Nutrient Management Plan works: